 - Faculty Information: your instructor's contact information and office hours for consultation

-- Syllabus: course goals, requirements, expectations, grading, schedules, and policies within the Blackboard course
+- Syllabus and an At-A-Glance Calendar: course goals, requirements, expectations, grading, schedules, and policies within the Blackboard or Canvas course

-- Assignments/Exams: submit assignments and take exams (you may be asked to submit material to your instructor electronically, via e-mail or an assignments feature in Blackboard, or in person at a required workshop.)
-Self-Paced courses typically require tests proctored at the University's Testing Center.
+- Assignments/Exams: submit assignments and take exams (you may be asked to submit material to your instructor electronically, via e-mail or an assignments feature in Blackboard or Canvas, or in person at a required workshop.)
+CGS online courses may also require tests proctored at the University's Testing Center.

-- Discussion Board: Web and Hybrid courses typically make heavy use of Blackboard’s Discussion Board; students are often asked to address a question posed by the instructor and reply to classmates’ discussion board posts – instructions will make this clear.
+- Discussion Board: Web and Hybrid courses typically make heavy use of Discussion Board and other collaboration tools; students are often asked to address a question posed by the instructor and reply to classmates’ discussion board posts – instructions will make this clear.

 - My Grades: record of your grades.

-Consult your course’s syllabus in CourseWeb for specific course requirements.
+Consult your course syllabus in CourseWeb or Canvas for specific course requirements.